 Ask any parent to describe their perfect ski weekend and the wish list would likely include: ski terrain for all ability levels, a convenient location and affordability.
 And it can’t be too busy.
 Waiting in line with kids is the bane of our existence.
 Luckily for Calgary folk, ski wishes come to life at Castle Mountain Lodge in the Crowsnest Pass area of Southern Alberta.
 If you’ve ever heard of the Powder Highway, you’ll want to “SkiCastle”.

 Because I’m from High River, I know there’s an entire chunk of Alberta to explore besides Banff.
-Last month our family headed down to Castle for a delightful ski-in ski-out experience.
+Last month our family headed down to Castle Mountain for a delightful ski-in ski-out experience.
 Here’s my take on what you can expect when hitting this resort.